rayray0708/Country-Readiness-and-Global-Implications-of-the-Covid-19-Pandemic/README.md

 - **Data Fetching:** Utilizes D3.js to fetch JSON data from a Flask API endpoint.
 - **Visualization Types:**
   - **Pie Chart:** Displays the percentage of recovered cases for the selected country.
-  - **Bar Chart:** Illustrates the top countries with the most deaths and the country's position among them.
+  - **Bar Chart:** Illustrates the top 10 countries with the most deaths compared to a selected country's (from the drop-down menu).
   - **Line Chart:** Compares the total GDP over five years for countries with the highest deaths or recovered cases.
   - **Grouped Bar Chart:** Highlights the COVID-19 vaccine doses and additional doses per 100 people for selected countries.
   - **Leaflet Map:** Provides a geographical representation of COVID-19 confirmed cases for different countries.